The House of the Devil (1896 film): Plot

 The film opens with a giant bat flying into a medieval castle.
 The bat circles the room, before suddenly changing into the Devil.
 Mephistopheles produces a cauldron and an assistant, who helps him conjure a woman from the cauldron.

 The room clears shortly before two cavaliers enter.
 The Devil's assistant pokes their backs before instantaneously teleporting to different areas of the room, confusing the pair and causing one to flee.
 The second stays and has several other tricks played on him, such as furniture moving around and the sudden appearance of a skeleton.
-The cavalier is unfazed, using a sword to attack the skeleton, which then turns into a bat, then into Mephistopheles, who conjures four spectres to subdue the man.
-Recovering from the spectres' attack, the man is visibly dazed and is brought the woman from the cauldron, who impresses him with her beauty.
-Mephistopheles then turns her into a withered old crone in front of the man's eyes, then again into the four spectres.
+The cavalier draws his sword and attacks the skeleton, which turns into a bat, then into Mephistopheles, who conjures four shrouded spectres to subdue the man and then vanish.
+As the dazed man recovers from the spectres' attack, Mephistopheles ushers in the woman from the cauldron, who impresses the cavalier with her beauty.
+As he kneels to kiss her hand, she turns into a withered old crone, then raises her stick and turns into a group of six crones.

-The second cavalier returns and, after a brief show of bravery, flees again by leaping over the balcony's edge.
-After the spectres disappear, the cavalier is confronted face-to-face by the Devil before reaching for and brandishing a large crucifix, which causes the Devil to vanish.
+The second cavalier returns and, after a brief show of bravery, escapes the crones by leaping over the balcony's edge.
+The crones dance in a circle and vanish, and the Devil once again confronts the first cavalier, who brandishes a large crucifix and repels the Devil with it.

 Production

-The Haunted Castle was filmed outside in the garden of Méliès's property in Montreuil, Seine-Saint-Denis, with painted scenery.
+The Haunted Castle was filmed outdoors in the garden of Méliès's property in Montreuil, Seine-Saint-Denis, with painted scenery.

 In Méliès's era, film actors performed anonymously and no credits were provided.
-However, it is known that Jehanne d'Alcy, a successful stage actress who appeared in many of Méliès's films and later became his second wife, plays the woman who comes out of the cauldron.
+However, it is known that Jehanne d'Alcy, a successful stage actress who appeared in many of Méliès's films and became his mistress and later his second wife, plays the woman who comes out of the cauldron.
 The film historian Georges Sadoul hypothesized that the Devil in the film was played by Jules-Eugène Legris, a magician who performed at Méliès's Théâtre Robert-Houdin in Paris and who later made an appearance in Méliès's famous 1902 film A Trip to the Moon.

 The film was released by Méliès's studio, commonly known as the Star Film Company, and numbered 78–80 in its catalogues at the Theater Robert-Houdin (8 Boulevard Des Italiens, Paris).
-It remains unknown whether the film was either released at the end of the year 1896 or at the beginning of 1897, but it should not be confused with Le Château hanté, made by Méliès later in 1897 and also released as The Haunted Castle.
+It remains unknown whether the film was released at the end of the year 1896 or at the beginning of 1897, but it should not be confused with Le Château hanté, made by Méliès later in 1897 and also released as The Haunted Castle.